Berkeley-CS61B/skeleton-sp16/hw2/spec/hw2.md

 Submission
 --------------------------------

-Submit a zip file containing Percolation.java (using the weighted quick-union algorithm from WeightedQuickUnionUF) and PercolationStats.java.
+Submit a zip file containing `Percolation.java` (using the weighted quick-union algorithm from `WeightedQuickUnionUF`) and `PercolationStats.java`.
 You do not need to submit any other files.

 FAQ
 --------------------------------